justin2004/weblog/DRAFTS/1G/README.md

                                   :hasRole :Observer ;
                                   :hasParticipant :Fred ] .
 ```
+Also see [a.ttl](./a.ttl) for tertiary fact representation.

-B) Generalize to other similar events:
+B) Generalize to other events with the same vocabulary.

 See [a.ttl](./a.ttl) for representations of film productions and rocket launches using the same vocabulary.

-In [a.ttl](./a.ttl) you'll notice how representations don't just bottom out in strings.
+You'll notice how representations don't just bottom out in strings.
 "Things not strings" is a common refrain in the RDF world.